 The benefit to the client of a service comes from an activity performed by one or more people, not from a physical object.

 Although equipment, tools, etc., may be involved in the process of creating the service, it’s the end result that the customer is looking for.

-For instance, a car mechanic uses tools and parts to fix a car, but what the customer is really buying are the mechanic’s knowledge, skills, and activities needed to get the car fixed.
+For instance, although a car mechanic uses tools and parts to fix a car, but what the customer is really buying are the mechanic’s experience, skills, and labor to get the car fixed.